-The fact sheets show that electric utilities in these five states spent nearly $3.2 billion on energy efficiency and other demand-side management (DSM) programs during 2009-2018.
-These programs helped households and businesses save energy and lower their electricity bills through education, technical assistance, and rebates for energy saving measures.
+The fact sheets show that electric utilities in these five states spent nearly $3.3 billion on energy efficiency and other demand-side management (DSM) programs during 2010-18.
+These programs helped households and businesses save energy and lower their electricity bills through education, technical assistance and rebates for energy saving measures.
 Most of the programs focus on lowering electricity consumption, but some programs focus on reducing peak electric demand.
-For the utilities covered, total funding across the five states increased from about $228 million in 2009 to $318 million in 2018.
+For the utilities covered, total funding across the five states increased from about $259 million in 2010 to $323 million in 2019.

-The first chart (Figure 1) below shows the total amount that utilities spent on energy efficiency and other DSM programs during 2009-2018 by state.
+Figure 1shows the total amount that utilities spent on energy efficiency and other DSM programs during 2010-19 by state.
 Program spending was highest in Arizona and Colorado, the two largest states in terms of population and economic activity.

-The overall energy savings achievement also means that utilities in the region avoided constructing and operating nine large (300 MW) baseload power plants as a result of the efficiency programs implemented during 2009-2018, or their equivalent.
-Avoiding construction of these power plants along with associated transmission and distribution lines saved utilities (or third-party owners of power plants) billions of dollars, investments that if they had been made would eventually be paid for by utility customers.
+The overall energy savings achievement also means that utilities in the region avoided constructing and operating nine large (300 MW) baseload power plants as a result of the efficiency programs implemented during 2010-19, or their equivalent.
+Avoiding construction of these power plants along with associated transmission and distribution lines saved utilities (or third party owners of power plants) billions of dollars, investments that if they had been made would eventually be paid for by utility customers.

-The second chart (Figure 2) below shows the total energy savings in 2018 by state, from programs implemented during 2009-2018.
-Utilities in Arizona were responsible for around 44% of total energy savings in the region, utilities in Colorado were responsible for around 21%, utilities in Nevada and Utah around 14% each, and utilities in New Mexico around 6%.2 The chart in the appendix (Figure 5) shows the relative size of the states in terms of population.
+Figure 2 shows the total energy savings in 2019 by state, from programs implemented during 2010-19.
+Utilities in Arizona were responsible for around 44% of total energy savings in the region, utilities in Colorado were responsible for around 22%, utilities in Nevada and Utah around 14% each, and utilities in New Mexico around 7%.** Figure 5 shows the relative size of the states in terms of population.

-The energy efficiency programs implemented by electric utilities in the southwest provide economic benefits that far exceed the costs of the programs and measures.
-The third chart (Figure 3) shows the net economic benefits that households and business will realize over the lifetime of the energy efficiency measures installed through utility programs during 2009-2018, by state.
+The energy efficiency programs implemented by electric utilities in the Southwest provide economic benefits that far exceed the costs of the programs and measures.
+Figure 3 shows the net economic benefits that households and business will realize over the lifetime of the energy efficiency measures installed through utility programs during 2010-19, by state.
 The net economic benefits were calculated by the utilities using the benefit-cost methodology approved in each state.
-In total, the utilities estimate that consumers will realize about $7.6 billion in net economic benefits as a result of energy efficiency programs implemented during 2009-2018.
+In total, the utilities estimate that consumers will realize about $7.8 billion in net economic benefits as a result of energy efficiency programs implemented during 2010-19.
 The projected economic benefits are greatest in Arizona, followed by Colorado and Utah.

-The table in the Appendix (Table 1) shows the benefit-cost ratios as of 2018 for the portfolio of energy efficiency and other DSM programs implemented by the major utilities in the region.
-The benefit-cost ratios range from 1.4 to 5.5.
+Table 1 shows the benefit-cost ratios as of 2019 for the portfolio of energy efficiency and other DSM programs implemented by the major utilities in the region.
+The benefit-cost ratios range from 1.2 to 4.5.

-The energy efficiency programs implemented by electric utilities in the southwest also provide environmental benefits by reducing the operation of coal-fired and natural gas-fired power plants, which are still the primary sources of electric power in the region.
-The fourth chart (Figure 4) shows the estimated reduction in carbon dioxide (CO2) emissions as of 2018, due to utility energy efficiency programs implemented during 2009-2018.
-We estimate that utilities in the region reduced their CO2 emissions in 2018 by about 11.9 million metric tons as the result of their energy efficiency programs.
-This level of emissions reduction is equivalent to taking about 2.4 million typical passenger vehicles off the road.
+The energy efficiency programs implemented by electric utilities in the Southwest also provide environmental benefits by reducing the operation of coal-fired and natural gas-fired power plants, which are still the primary sources of electric power in the region.
+Figure 4 shows the estimated reduction in carbon dioxide (CO2) emissions as of 2019, due to utility energy efficiency programs implemented during 2010-19.
+We estimate that utilities in the region reduced their CO2 emissions in 2019 by about 12 million metric tons as result of their energy efficiency programs.
+This level of emissions reduction is equivalent to taking about 2.6 million typical passenger vehicles off the road for one year.

-Utilities in the region also reduced their emissions of other pollutants, including NOx, sulfur dioxide, particulate matter, and heavy metals as a result of the energy efficiency programs implemented during 2009-2018.
+Utilities in the region also reduced their emissions of other pollutants including NOx, sulfur dioxide, particulate matter and heavy metals as a result of the energy efficiency programs implemented during 2010-19.
 These reductions in pollutant emissions improve public health as well as improve visibility in national parks and monuments.
 In addition, utility energy efficiency programs in the region reduce water consumption for power generation.
-SWEEP estimates that utilities in the region reduced their water consumption in 2018 by around 7.0 billion gallons (21,500 acre-feet) as a result of energy efficiency programs implemented during 2009-2018.
+SWEEP estimates that utilities in the region reduced their water consumption in 2019 by around 7.0 billion gallons (21,500 acre-feet) as a result of energy efficiency programs implemented during 2010-19.

-In summary, households and businesses in the southwest are realizing huge economic benefits as a result of the energy efficiency programs implemented by electric utilities in the region.
+In summary, households and businesses in the Southwest are realizing large economic benefits as a result of the energy efficiency programs implemented by electric utilities in the region.
 Likewise, the environment is benefitting from lower CO2 and other pollutant emissions by power plants.
-These benefits will grow in the future as energy efficiency programs continue to stimulate the adoption of energy-efficient appliances, lights, buildings, industrial processes, and the like.
+These benefits will grow in the future as energy efficiency programs continue to stimulate the adoption of energy-efficient appliances, lights, buildings, industrial processes and the like.
 Nine large power plants have already been avoided as a result of utility energy efficiency programs, and more will be avoided as these programs continue to provide cost-effective energy savings.

-1 The energy savings value and other impacts discussed in this overview are based on information prepared and reported by the electric utilities.
+*The energy savings values and other impacts discussed in this overview are based on information prepared and reported by the electric utilities.